Wang-Lin-boop/GetPDB/README.md

 I'm about to convert the Julia part used in GetPDB into an executable to avoid cumbersome installation of Julia, and maybe you'll see this update in the near future.

-Optionally, if you use windows to process your Uniprot list files frequently, you need install a dos2unix used to convert your dos text format to unix(linux), don't worry how to use it, GetPDB will convert it automatic。
+Optionally, if you use windows to process your Uniprot list files frequently, you need install a dos2unix used to convert your dos text format to unix(linux), don't worry how to use it, GetPDB will convert it automatic.

         sudo apt install dos2unix